* This is the Consumer Version. *

 The infection causes pain, fever, and sometimes cough and can destroy structures in the face.

 Doctors diagnose the infection by identifying the fungus in tissue samples.

 Most people are given high doses of amphotericin B intravenously, and surgery is done to remove infected and dead tissue.

 Because symptoms of mucormycosis can resemble those of other infections, a doctor may not be able to diagnose it immediately.

-Most people with mucormycosis are treated with high doses of amphotericin B given intravenously.
-People with uncontrolled diabetes are given insulin to lower blood sugar levels.
+Most people with mucormycosis or suspected mucormycosis are treated with high doses of the antifungal drug amphotericin B given intravenously.
+Isavuconazole, taken by mouth or given intravenously, or posaconazole are alternatives.

 Infected tissue and especially dead tissue must be removed by surgery.